rwieruch/open-crowd-fund/README.md

 * [Secure your Firebase Project with Domain Restriction](https://stackoverflow.com/questions/35418143/how-to-restrict-firebase-data-modification) (otherwise other domains are able to write to your Firebase Database)
 * adjust your Firebase Plan, if you are expecting spikes in traffic for your campaign

 That's it for Firebase!

-Furthermore, you will need a Stripe payment server.
+Furthermore, you will need a Stripe payment server where you can receive your fundings.
 The payment server is not included in this repository.
 Please use the following tutorial to setup a small [payment server](https://github.com/rwieruch/react-express-stripe).
 Otherwise feel free to take the payment server from [this repository in the backend folder](https://github.com/rwieruch/react-express-stripe).

 * Create a [Stripe Account](https://stripe.com/) (free)
 * Client-side: add your Stripe API keys in *.env.development* and *.env.production*